 Through the power of a job

 In 12 major U.S. cities, we work to connect young adults between the ages of 17–24 to jobs that pave the way for a lifetime of workforce attachment.

 Our Bridges staff function as instructors, mentors, job coaches, and case managers who set high expectations and build self-esteem.
 Employment success is enhanced because of high frequency and high intensity interactions with youth and because we stick with them from enrollment to program exit.

-We are experienced operators of Workforce Innovation and Opportunity Act (WIOA) programs and are an approved Ticket to Work provider in all our cities and an approved provider of state vocational rehabilitation services in most cities.
+We are experienced operators of Workforce Innovation and Opportunity Act (WIOA) programs and an approved provider of state vocational rehabilitation services in most cities.

 Bridges youth learn how to overcome obstacles.
 They feel confident knowing that we will support them throughout the entire process: from preparing for work, looking for jobs, completing applications, interviewing for jobs, and getting through new hire paperwork.
 For example, our staff travel with youth on their way to work so they learn this skill in real-time.
 We help youth discover what ignites their passion for work and commit ourselves to every young adult we serve.

 Our coaching promotes job retention and reinforces employer expectations.
 We follow and mentor youth for one year after hire, sometimes helping them progress to a second or third job that offers opportunity for new skills and career development.

 We are proud that nearly all our participants surveyed (90%) report they are very happy with their Bridges experience.